-Residential Withdrawal Management Services (RWMS): assistance with voluntary withdrawal from alcohol and/or other drugs to clients who are under the influence of these substances and/or in withdrawal or otherwise in crisis directly related to these substances.
+Residential Withdrawal Management Services(RWMS): assistance with voluntary withdrawal from alcohol and/or other drugs to clients who are under the influence of these substances and/or in withdrawal or otherwise in crisis directly related to these substances.
 This care is provided in a Withdrawal Management Centre, or on an inpatient basis in a hospital.
 Care may be provided with or without the aid of drug therapy and/or other medical interventions.
 Additional support such as discharge planning and early recovery education is provided.
 Service is provided at three levels.
-Service is provided as per the definitions of levels of service - page 12 and 13.
+Service is provided as per the definitions of level of service page 12.

 Community Withdrawal Management Services (CWMS): assistance with voluntary withdrawal from alcohol and/or other drugs to clients who are under the influence of these substances and/or in withdrawal or otherwise in crisis directly related to these substances.
-Clients may be simultaneously accessing residential support services, or they may be residing in their home, the home of a significant other or in another safe community setting.
-Care may be provided with or without the aid of drug therapy and/or other medical interventions.
+Clients may be simultaneously accessing residential support services, or they may be residing in their home, the home of a significant other or in another safe community setting, Care may be provided with or without the aid of drug therapy and/or other medical interventions.
 Additional support such as discharge planning and early recovery education is provided.
-Service is provided at three levels.
-Service is provided as per the definitions of levels of service - page 12 and 13.
+Service is provided as per the definitions of level of service - page 12.